 - Educate yourself on the business of music licensing

-If mixing isn’t a talent you possess hire someone to mix your music or start learning how to do it yourself.
+If mixing isn’t a talent you possess, hire a mixing engineer to mix your music or start learning how to do it yourself.

 I get a lot of questions in terms of who to contact for mastering or does my music need to be mastered?
 My answer is no it does not need to be mastered, don’t focus on the mastering, focus on the mix because the master is only as good as the mix.